Puducherry (union territory): Demographics

-Hinduism is the major religion, adhered to by 87.3% of the population.
-Other religions practiced in the territory include Christianity (6.29%) and Islam (6.05%).
+According to the 2011 census, Hinduism is the major religion, adhered to by 87.3% of the population.
+Other religions practiced in the territory include Christianity (6.3%) and Islam (6.1%).

+According to the 2011 census, Tamil is the major language spoken by 88.22% of the population.
+Other languages spoken in the territory include Telugu (5.96%) and Malayalam (3.84%).

 Government and administration

 Puducherry is a union territory of India rather than a state, which implies that governance and administration fall directly under federal authority.
-However, Puducherry is one of the three union territories in India (the others being National Capital Territory of Delhi and Jammu and Kashmir) that is entitled by a special constitutional amendment to have an elected legislative assembly and a cabinet of ministers, thereby conveying partial statehood.
+It is one of three union territories (with the National Capital Territory of Delhi and Jammu and Kashmir) entitled by a special constitutional amendment to an elected legislative assembly and cabinet of ministers, thereby conveying partial statehood.
 There has been some interest by the territory's government in receiving full statehood, but budgetary issues remain a consideration.
 Also, Mahe and Yanam may oppose such a change of status.

 The central government is represented by the Lieutenant Governor, who resides at the Raj Nivas (Le Palais du Gouverneur) at the Park, the former palace of the French governor.
 The central government is more directly involved in the territory's financial well-being unlike states, which have a central grant that they administer.
 Consequently, Puducherry has at various times, enjoyed lower taxes, especially in the indirect category.